UNDP, Japan, and Georgia’s National Forestry Agency Are Presenting a Manga Tale about Forests and Humans

-With US$920,000 in funding from Japan, UNDP assists the National Forestry Agency to build, develop and improve Business Service Yards and ensure that they provide quality services to local communities.
+With US$920,000 in funding from Japan, UNDP assists the National Forestry Agency in building, developing and improving Business Service Yards and ensuring that they provide quality services to local communities.

-Three Business Service Yards to be established in Mtskheta Municipality will offer around 43,000 people an alternative to illegal logging and easy access to biomass and sustainably harvested timber used for heating and other daily needs.
+Three Business Service Yards will be established in Mtskheta Municipality offering an alternative to illegal logging to 43,000 people and providing easy access to biomass and sustainably harvested timber.

-By the end of 2022, a new Business Service Yard will be established in Jighaura village.
-Two more Business Service Yards in Dzegvi and Qvemo Lisi will be equipped with all-terrain vehicles and firefighting tools.
-Local foresters will be trained in sustainable forest management and vulnerable families from the nearby villages will receive energy-efficient stoves.
-UNDP and the National Forestry Agency will also carry out an information campaign to let people know why forest protection is so important.
+By the end of 2022, a new Business Service Yard will be established in Jighaura village and already established facilities in Dzegvi and Qvemo Lisi will be equipped with all-terrain vehicles and firefighting tools.
+Business Service Yards’ foresters and staff will undergo training in sustainable forest management.
+Vulnerable families from the nearby villages will receive energy-efficient stoves.
+Furthermore, UNDP and the National Forestry Agency will launch an information campaign to let people know why forest protection is so important.

-This support is part of UNDP’s global Climate Promise effort to assist 120 countries and territories to achieve their climate goals.
-Georgia is one of 23 countries and territories where Climate Promise is funded by Japan, the largest supporter of this pioneering and ground-breaking initiative.
+This support is part of UNDP’s global Climate Promise initiative offering assistance to 120 countries and territories in achieving their climate goals.
+Georgia is one of 23 countries where Climate Promise is funded by Japan, the largest supporter of this ground-breaking effort.